tensorflow/hub/docs/migration_tf2.md

 keyed by signature names.
 Calling such a function computes all its outputs, even if unused.
 (This is different from the lazy evaluation of TF1's graph mode.)

-## Retraining legacy models in TF1 Hub format

-Retraining legacy models in TF1 Hub format with the new APIs is not supported.
-This is due to them depending on `tf.saved_model.load` converting a `flat graph view` into an `object view` and dropping important details.
-Such as: trainable variables are imported as such, but update ops (for batch normalization etc.), regularization losses and cond/while contexts for differentiation are dropped.

-If you need to retrain legacy models in TF1 Hub format you will need to keep using the 1.x APIs.